How Can Hip Replacement Help?

 - Traditional total hip replacement (arthroplasty) replaces the femoral head with a metal stem extending down into the thighbone.
 A single long incision along the side of the hip unfastens muscles and dislocated the joint for open access.
 The stem may be cemented or “press fit” into the bone.
 A metal or ceramic ball rests on top of the stem.
 The broken cartilage socket is replaced with a metal socket that may be screwed or cemented in place.
 The two new joint pieces glide against each other on a spacer, which may be plastic, metal, or ceramic.

 - Total hip replacement anterior approach uses a smaller incision on the front of the hip in order to avoid disturbing muscles and tissues around the hip joint.
 This tissue-sparing alternative offers less pain, faster recovery, and better mobility after hip surgery.
 The minimally invasive hip surgery with a front incision means patients do not have to sit on the surgical site, plus the hip may be able to flex freely and bear more weight right after surgery.
-Baylor Scott & White Orthopedic and Spine Hospital – Arlington’s orthopedic surgical suites provide specialized operating tables for improved access.
+Baylor Scott & White – Arlington’s orthopedic surgical suites provide specialized operating tables for improved access.

 - Total hip resurfacing arthroplasty trims and recovers the femoral head rather than completely replacing it with an implant.
 The orthopedic surgery covers the interior of the hip joint with a smooth metal shell.
 Your hip surgeon can provide details on how hip resurfacing may benefit your joint condition versu s total hip replacement.
 Some orthopedic surgeons believe hip resurfacing offers more range of motion, less chance for hip dislocation, more natural walking gait, and ease of hip revision.